truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 teaching to Glaucon and the others.

 > *While I was saying this, Glaucon and the others begged him to do as I asked.
 Thrasymachus clearly wanted to speak in order to win a good reputation, since he thought he had a very good answer.
 But he pretended to want to win a victory at my expense by having me do the answering.
 However, he agreed in the end, and then said:*

 (b) That is Socrates’ wisdom for you: he himself isn’t willing to teach but goes around learning from others and isn’t even grateful to them.

-SOCRATES: When you say I learn from others, you are right, Thrasyma- chus; but when you say I do not give thanks, you are wrong.
-I give as much

-as I can.
+SOCRATES: When you say I learn from others, you are right, Thrasymachus; but when you say I do not give thanks, you are wrong.
+I give as much as I can.
 But I can give only praise, since I have no money.
 And just how enthusiastically I give it, when someone seems to me to speak well, you will know as soon as you have answered, since I think you will speak well.

-THRASYMACHUS: Listen, then.
-I say justice is nothing other than what is (c) advantageous for the stronger.Well, why don’t you praise me?
+(c) THRASYMACHUS: Listen, then.
+I say justice is nothing other than what is advantageous for the stronger.
+Well, why don’t you praise me?
 No, you are unwilling.

-SOCRATES: First, I must understand what you mean.
+(d) SOCRATES: First, I must understand what you mean.
 For, as things stand, I do not.
 What is advantageous for the stronger, you say, is just.
 What on earth do you mean,Thrasymachus?
 Surely you do not mean something like
 this: Polydamas, the pancratist,[^16] is stronger than we are.
 Beef is advanta- geous for his body.
-So, this food is also both advantageous and just for us (d) who are weaker than he?
+So, this food is also both advantageous and just for us who are weaker than he?

 THRASYMACHUS: You disgust me, Socrates.You interpret my account in the way that does it the most evil.

 SOCRATES: That’s not it at all, my very good man; I only want you to make your meaning clearer.

-(a) THRASYMACHUS: Don’t you know, then, that some cities are ruled by tyranny, some by a democracy, and some by an aristocracy?
+THRASYMACHUS: Don’t you know, then, that some cities are ruled by a tyranny, some by a democracy, and some by an aristocracy?

 SOCRATES: Of course I do.